Brian Rose preparing to make his return in Liverpool on Friday night

-Brian Rose will be looking to blow away the cobwebs on Friday when he returns to action against Bosnian Nikola Matic.
+Brian Rose will be looking to blow away the cobwebs on Friday when he returns to action against Belgian James Hagenimana.

 READ MORE: Blackpool Cruiserweight boxing champion Matty Askin calls time on his career